dmitrynovik/angular2-dotnet-sequences/README.md

 This is the .NET Web API  and Angular2 application built with Visual Studio 2017.
 Prerequisites: Visual Studio 2017, Node.js

-1. Open command prompt in solution folder
+1. Open command prompt in the solution folder

 1.1 npm install